bioinf-fi/workshops/04_mapping.md

 samtools index KCNQ1OT1.bam
 ```

 First, we carry over our methylation tags and pass them to **minimap2**.
-Note that this code pipes fastq reads that carry methylation tags in their header, but you could just as easily use both fastq/bam.
+Note that this code pipes fastq reads that carry methylation tags in their header, but you could just as well use fastq/bam.
 Do not forget to sort and index the final bam file, as this will be requested by all the downstream applications.

-In real life, you might consider creating and indexed reference, so that mapping of the reads becomes significantly faster.
-Our bam file has now been converted from unmapped bam file to a mapped bam file (sometimes called modbam to emphasize the presence of modifications).
-Note that mapped bam file can be converted back to unmapped if needed, for example should the reads be re-mapped to another reference.
-An unmapped bam file is often called ubam.
+In practice, it’s often useful to create an indexed reference, since this makes the mapping process much faster.
+At this point, our BAM file has been converted from an unmapped BAM into a mapped BAM.
+When methylation information is included, this is sometimes called a modBAM to highlight the presence of modifications.
+Keep in mind that a mapped BAM can also be converted back into an unmapped version if you ever need to re-map the reads to a different reference.
+An unmapped BAM is often referred to as a uBAM.

 Let's check that we have not accidentally dropped the methylation tags.
 Note that the typical bam file without modification won't have MM, ML tags present.
 If you see MM, ML tags, but they are not followed by any numbers, this means the modification have been called, but not found (and the reason for this will be typically biological, not technical).

-Note that MM tag defines the positions of modified nucleotides, and ML the probability of the modifications.
+The MM tags define the positions of modified nucleotides, and ML the probability of modifications.
 Multiple modifications can be defined in a single file.
-Note that when analyzing 5mC, this does not mean that all cytosined will be enumerated.
-In fact, many C nucleotides will typically be skipped (check samtools specification for more details on how this is defined).
+When analyzing 5mC, keep in mind that not every cytosine will be listed in the tags.
+In fact, many cytosines are usually skipped.
+The exact rules for how this is determined are described in the SAMtools and modkit documentation.

 ```bash
 samtools view KCNQ1OT1.bam | egrep -o 'MM:Z:[^[:space:]]+'
 samtools view KCNQ1OT1.bam | egrep -o 'ML:B:[^[:space:]]+'
 ```

-Awesome, now we have a bam file with confirmed methylation tags.
-In order to visualize it, we can use either IGV or UCSC Genome browser.
-To do this, we either need to use one of the references pre-loaded by IGV, or a custom reference.
-The sequence names, typically chromosome, need to match between our bam file and the reference.
-Note that both reference and the bam file can be either loaded remotely (for example if hosted on a website) or present locally.
-Let's open IGV and explore.
-Navigate to the location of KCNQ1OT1, by typing it into the search.
+Great!
+We now have a BAM file with confirmed methylation tags.
+The next step is to visualize the data using a tool like IGV or the UCSC Genome Browser.

+To do this, you’ll need a reference genome—either one of the pre-loaded references in IGV or your own custom reference.
+Make sure that the sequence names (such as chromosome labels) are consistent between your BAM file and the reference.
+Both the reference and the BAM file can be loaded either locally (from your computer) or remotely (for example, from a website).

+Let’s try this in IGV:
+- Open IGV and load the hg38 reference, in our case represented by the provided file `GCA_000001405.15_GRCh38_no_alt_analysis_set.fna`
+- Load your BAM file
+- In the search bar, type KCNQ1OT1 to jump to that gene
+- Turn on the methylation track

 Do you recognize this gene?
-Turn the methylation on.
-What do you see?
-Does this match your expectation?
+What do you observe in the methylation pattern—and does it match what you expected?